evnik/XcodeRN/Xcode12.3.md

-# Xcode 12.3 RC Release Notes
+# Xcode 12.3 Release Notes

 Update your apps to use new features, and test your apps against API changes.

 ## Overview

-Xcode 12.3 RC includes SDKs for iOS 14.3, iPadOS 14.3, tvOS 14.3, watchOS 7.2, and macOS Big Sur 11.1.
-The Xcode 12.3 release candidate supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
-Xcode 12.3 RC requires a Mac with Apple silicon running macOS Big Sur 11 or later, or an Intel-based Mac running macOS Catalina 10.15.4 or later.
+Xcode 12.3 includes SDKs for iOS 14.3, iPadOS 14.3, tvOS 14.3, watchOS 7.2, and macOS Big Sur 11.1.
+The Xcode 12.3 release supports on-device debugging for iOS 9 and later, tvOS 9 and later, and watchOS 2 and later.
+Xcode 12.3 requires a Mac with Apple silicon running macOS Big Sur 11 or later, or an Intel-based Mac running macOS Catalina 10.15.4 or later.

 ### General